Killer Social Media Marketing Tips: Facebook

 2. Type of Post

 When in doubt, use an image.
-According to Buffer (who did trial-and-error research on this subject), the best kind of updates to post are link updates (basically, posts that have a link that includes an image).
+In addition, according to Buffer (who did trial-and-error research on this subject), the best kind of updates to post are link updates (basically, posts that have a link that includes an image).

 3. Engage with Followers

 Creating engaging content stretches beyond the blog.
-Make sure your posts are relevant to the business, speak to your audience, and encourage reactions.
+So make sure your posts are relevant to the business, speak to your audience, and encourage reactions.
 You want people to comment, like, share, and they want you to comment back.
 Ask questions.
 Host contests.

 4. Use Target Audience Feature

-This feature allows you to target a preferred audience when posting.
+Most noteworthy, this feature allows you to target a preferred audience when posting.
 If your page is under 5,000 fans, you need to activate it yourself.
-Audience optimization means that you’re able to target only the groups that would be interested in what you post (which reduces the chance of negative feedback, reactions, and analytics).
+Audience optimization means that you’re able to target only the groups that would be interested in what you post.
+Which reduces the chance of negative feedback, reactions, and analytics.